torvalds/linux/Documentation/driver-api/pps.rst

 Overview
 --------

-LinuxPPS provides a programming interface (API) to define in the system several PPS sources.
+GNU/LinuxPPS provides a programming interface (API) to define in the system several PPS sources.

 PPS means "pulse per second" and a PPS source is just a device which